HamStudy/hamstudy-hambook/yam2026/content/1. Introduction/1 About.md

 # About the YamBook

-The YamBook project is a comprehensive educational resource dedicated to the study of the true yam (*Dioscorea spp.*).
-Our mission is to provide accurate, high-quality, and accessible information about one of the world's most significant staple crops.

-## Our Approach

-Just as we've helped hundreds of thousands of amateur radio enthusiasts master the technicalities of electronics and radio propagation through HamStudy, the YamBook brings a structured and scientific approach to agricultural education.
-We believe that learning is most effective when complex topics are broken down into clear, manageable concepts.
+The YamBook is a HamStudy side quest devoted to the true yam.
+Normally we help people study amateur radio; here we aimed the same explainer-first instinct at a crop that deserves more precise attention than it usually gets.

 ## April Fool's Disclosure

-The YamBook was originally created as an April Fool's joke, but we take education seriously.
-While the project's origin is playful, the botanical and historical information presented in this book is accurate and based on real-world agricultural science.
-Our goal is to use this unique approach to teach you everything there is to know about true yams.

-## How to Get Involved

-We welcome contributions to help improve and expand the YamBook!
-If you have expertise in tropical agriculture, botany, or culinary arts, we'd love for you to help us make this guide even better.
+**Important:** This project began as an April Fool's joke.
+We are not tropical agriculture specialists, and parts of the material were assembled with AI-assisted research tools that do not deserve blind trust.
+We made a real effort to sanity-check what went in, but this book is better treated as an entertaining starting point than as an authoritative agricultural reference.

+## Contributions

+We welcome feedback and contributions to improve the YamBook.
+If this somehow becomes your favorite yam reference, we would genuinely like to hear about it.

-### Contribution Terms:
+### Terms:
-- By contributing to this project, you grant full copyright of any material to HamStudy.org LLC.
+- All contributions grant full copyright to HamStudy.org LLC.
-- Contributions should align with the existing serious and educational tone of the book.
+- Content should fit the book's clear, educational tone.
-- All contributions will be reviewed before merging.
+- Contributions will be reviewed before merging.

-Whether you're here for the joke or the science, we're glad you've joined us in our exploration of the fascinating world of yams.

-**Happy Studying from the HamStudy team.**
+Thanks for joining us in this unexpected study of the yam.